1994 World Series: Atlanta Braves' run of division titles

 At the time that the strike began, the Montreal Expos had a six game lead in the NL East over the Atlanta Braves, while the Braves had a 21/2 game lead over the Houston Astros for the NL wild card.
 As there were no division champions in 1994, the Braves are officially credited with winning 14 consecutive division titles from 1991 to 2005, winning the NL West in the final three years of the two–division system and then winning 11 consecutive NL East titles from 1995 to 2005.

+Mattingly and the postseason

+The Yankees led the American League East by 6 1/2 games when the strike began.
+With a berth in the playoffs likely, the strike spoiled what could have been the postseason debut for veteran first baseman Don Mattingly.
+Mattingly finally made the playoffs the following year (the only postseason appearance of his career) only to have the Yankees lose to the Mariners in the divisional round.
+After that series, the Yankees traded for Seattle first baseman Tino Martinez, effectively ending Mattingly's career.

 Television coverage

 1994 was the first season that national telecasts were produced by The Baseball Network, a joint venture between MLB, ABC, and NBC.
 Under the original arrangement, ABC would have broadcast the World Series in even-numbered years (included 1994) and NBC would have televised the series in odd-numbered years.
 Because the 1994 World Series was cancelled, ABC and NBC shared broadcast rights to the 1995 World Series, after which the joint venture was ended.